romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-For a GitHub Action that requires frequent updates due to changes in external dependencies, what strategy should be employed to test and validate the action's functionality before releasing updates to ensure minimal impact on users?
+Q: For a GitHub Action that requires frequent updates due to changes in external dependencies, what strategy should be employed to test and validate the action's functionality before releasing updates to ensure minimal impact on users?
 <details><summary>Show the answer</summary><p>

 - **Set up an automated testing suite that runs tests against a variety of scenarios whenever changes are made, using GitHub Actions' own CI/CD capabilities**